+Citation e.

+Comme

 b.
+Is the certifier in a medicolegal death case required to complete the manner of death , as well as cause of death?

+Citation :

+Comme nt:

+c.
 Is the WHO MCCD, or variation of it, the required form for certification of cause and manner of death in an MLDI case?
+If the WHO MCCD form has been modified, does the form used by the MLDI system include the cause of death standard table (with parts I & II) and list manners of death that align with those on the WHO MCCD form?

+Citation :

+Comme ent:

+c.
+Citation Is the WHO MCCD, or variation of it, the required form for certification of cause and manner death in an MLDI case?
 If the WHO MCCD form has been modified, does the form used by the MLDI system include the cause of death standard table (with parts I & II) and list manners of death that align with those on the WHO MCCD form?